ssyounge/ASIB/README.md

-`configs/hparams.yaml` holds the numeric hyperparameters used by the batch scripts while `configs/*.yaml` describe the model architectures and freeze settings.
-Edit `configs/hparams.yaml` before running `bash scripts/run_experiments.sh --mode loop` or
-`bash scripts/run_experiments.sh --mode sweep` to customize the default hyperparameters.
+`configs/hparams.yaml` holds the numeric hyperparameters used by the batch scripts while `configs/*.yaml` describe the model architectures and freeze settings. `generate_config.py` loads this file with `--hparams` so its values override or supplement those defined in the fragments.
+Edit `configs/hparams.yaml` before running `bash scripts/run_experiments.sh --mode loop` or `bash scripts/run_experiments.sh --mode sweep` to customize the default hyperparameters.
 `N_STAGE_LIST` can contain a space-separated list such as `"2 3 4 5"` to run
 multiple stage counts in one batch.